basiccube/Spiritblast/README.md

 * Copy AurieCore.dll into the `mods/Native` folder
 * Copy YYToolkit.dll into the `mods/Aurie` folder
 * Patch the game exe using AuriePatcher
 You can do it either from the command line or just launch the patcher and it'll show some dialog boxes that do the same thing.
+If you're using the patcher the non-command line way, it should first show that you have to select the game exe, then afterwards you'd have to select the AurieCore.dll file you put in the `mods/Native` folder.
+Once you've done that, pressing the `Install` button should patch the game.
 * Download AB-Mod.dll from the releases page [here](https://github.com/basiccube/AB-Mod/releases)
 * Copy AB-Mod.dll into the `mods/Aurie` folder
 * You should be ready to launch the game now!

 If everything was done correctly, you should see the debug overlay when the game opens.
+If the game at any point gets an update, then the exe will almost certainly become unpatched.
+Simply rerun AuriePatcher and it should work again.

 ## Build